beebmx/kirby-pay/docs/api/customer.md

 - params: ([Buyer](elements.md#buyer) `$customer`, string `$token`, string `$type`)
 - returns: `Customer`

-This `static` method creates a new `Customer` resource if not exist, and if exists return an instance of it.
+This `static` method creates a new `Customer` resource if it doesn't exist, and if it exists returns an instance of it.
-It will search with the email of the `Customer`.
+It will search by the `Customer`'s email field.

 ```php
 use Beebmx\KirbyPay\Customer;